Acellera/htmd/doc/CodingStyle.md

 * Make the main a test case, where possible.
 * Name methods as verbs.
 * Use namespaces instead of composite name, e.g. charmm.build() instead of charmmBuild() when possible
+* Try to keep single names, so no need for camelCase

 Importing htmd